MrSaighnal/GCR-Google-Calendar-RAT/README.md

 # GCR-Google-Calendar-RAT
 Google Calendar RAT is a PoC of Command&amp;Control over Google Calendar Events The script creates a 'Covert Channel' by exploiting the event descriptions in Google Calendar.
 The target will connect directly to Google."
+It could be considered as a layer 7 application Covert Channel (but some friends would say it cannot :) very thanks to my mates "Tortellini" https://aptw.tf )

 ![image](https://github.com/MrSaighnal/GCR-Google-Calendar-RAT/assets/47419260/8e4e1f83-8141-408d-8910-e8e92896b8e4)